 - daily professional and peer-to-peer critiques of their work in-progress.

-We welcome participants of ANY age 15 and above from anywhere in the world.
+We welcome participants age 15 and older from anywhere in the world.

-The Workshop is also open to auditors, and while their work is not critiqued, they are able to attend all sessions, performances, events, and gatherings.
+The Workshop is also open to auditors, and while their work is not critiqued, they are able to attend all sessions, events, and performances.

-Please note that many Participants do a good deal of their collaborating and writing outside the formal Workshop hours.
+Please note that most of the writing is done outside the formal Workshop hours.

 This is a not-for-credit Workshop.